flyx/OpenGLAda/doc/GL.Objects.md

 graphics card.

 The targets where objects can be bound are also implemented as tagged types.
-However, you cannot create any targed instances.
+However, you cannot create any target instances.
 Instead, the available target instances are provided as constants in the corresponding package.

-All targets implement a procedure `Bind`, which binds the object referred by an object reference to the target as raw OpenGL would do it.
+All targets implement a procedure `Bind`, which binds the object referred by an object reference to the target, as raw OpenGL would do it.
 Additionally, `Bind` protects the OpenGL object from deletion - as long as an object is bound, it will not be deleted, even if there are no more references to the object in your code.